 Every team needs project champions or cheerleaders.
 Reminding your team about successes along the way, and having someone cheering them on at each step does wonders for team morale.
 Not only will this lift spirits, but may even encourage team members to do more for the project by adopting or marketing the book.

 As you start to put your team together, make sure you think about the many combinations of people you can ask to be involved.
+Teams behind OER aren’t just a homogeneous group of people with the same experience or role.
+And this is for the better!
 We’ve often seen OER and open textbooks projects include: